Please be advised that the U.S. Department of State is experiencing passport processing delays. Current federal processing times are listed below.

 Each applicant must prove his citizenship when applying for a passport using: a certified birth certificate with both parents’ names and a raised seal, U.S. passport, or certificate of naturalization.
 Children age 15 and under must always have their birth certificates when applying.
 Applicants must also show identification if over the age of 18 (minors use parents’ or guardians’ identification).

-Do the Monmouth County Connection and Mobile County Connection take passport photos?
+Do both of the Monmouth County Clerk’s Passport Offices take passport photos?

 Yes.
-Both the Monmouth County Connection and Mobile County Connection have on-site photo processing and are happy to take your passport picture.
+Both the Monmouth County Clerk’s Main Freehold Office and Monmouth County Connection have on-site photo processing and are happy to take your passport picture.

 How long is my passport valid?